Brookfield, Wisconsin: Government

 Brookfield has a mayor–council government.
 The mayor is elected to a four-year term.
 On April 1, 2014, incumbent mayor Steve Ponto again defeated former two-term Mayor Jeff Speaker by a vote of 4,512 to 2,539.
 On April 3, 2018, incumbent mayor Steve Ponto ran unopposed for mayor.

 Brookfield is represented by Scott Fitzgerald (R) in the United States House of Representatives, and by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
 Brookfield is represented by Rob Hutton (R) in the Wisconsin State Senate and Robyn Beckley Vining (D) in the Wisconsin State Assembly.

 The Common Council is composed of 14 aldermen, with two representing each of seven districts.
 They serve four-year terms, with one member from each district up for election every other year.
 The aldermen set policy and have extensive financial control, but are not engaged in daily operational management.

 Education

 The Elmbrook School District serves residents of Brookfield excluding a small section of southwest Brookfield, which is in the Waukesha School District.
-Private schools include St. Dominic Catholic School, St. John Vianney Catholic Church, St. Luke Catholic School, St. Joseph's Catholic School, Heritage Christian School, Brookfield Christian School, and Brookfield Academy.
-Private high schools located within the Brookfield city limits include Brookfield Academy and Heritage Christian School, West Suburban Christian Academy.
+Private schools include St. Dominic Catholic School, St. John Vianney Catholic Church, Brookfield Christian School, and Brookfield Academy.
+Private high schools located within the Brookfield city limits include Brookfield Academy.

 The Elmbrook (Brookfield) School District is the #1 Public School District in the state.